andreacivita/Laravel-ApiCrudGenerator/README.md

 This package is covered by LGPL license.
 You are able to do whatever you want with this code.

 Please feel free to fork this package and contribute by submitting a pull request to enhance the functionalities.
+You can see issues or enhancement and assign task for contributing :)

 **Remember that all modifications must be under the same license (or GNU GPLv3).**